 - Claims to be non-occlusive but contains petroleum

 - No pretty scent

-Another firming body cream, the C+C Vitamin Body Cream by Natura Bisse harnesses the natural power of citrus to fight free radicals and slow the aging of your skin.
+The C+C Vitamin Body Creme by Natura Bisse harnesses the natural firming power of citrus to fight free radicals and slow the aging of your skin.
 Vitamin C is a powerful antioxidant that protects your skin and helps to reduce hyper-pigmentation.

 As we age, our body’s connective tissues begin to lose their strength.
 The protein elastin is responsible for a lot of the spring and firmness of our skin.
 Without it, our skin begins to sag.
-The C+C Body Cream contains natural free-form elastin to condition and tone your skin for a more youthful appearance.
-The effect isn’t permanent, but you will see some lifting while you’re using the body cream.
+The C+C Body Creme contains natural free-form elastin to condition and tone your skin for a more youthful appearance.
+The effect isn’t permanent, but you will see some lifting while you’re using it.

 - Natural chemical peel effect